m4salah/redroc/README.md

 - Scalabale image service that allow users download, search, and upload images.
 - Support for Encryption when uploading image, Decryption when downloading image.
+- pub/sub when uploading image

 ## The Stack

 - Golang/Chi mux, gRPC for the backend.
 - NextJS for the frontend
-- GCP (Google Cloud Platform) for deploying the backend services.
+- GCP (Google Cloud Platform) (Cloud Run, Firestore, Cloud Storage, Pub/Sub) for deploying the backend services.
 - Vercel for deploying the frontend.
 - Explore Bazel with this project.